Before the Bell: Five things every Canadian investor needs to know

 Economic news for today includes Japan's all-industry activity index and department store sales, as well as China's foreign direct investment.

-At 8:30 a.m.
-ET, Canada releases wholesale trade results for June.
-The analyst estimate is a decline of 1.5 per cent from May.
+Canada’s wholesale sales declined slightly in June, with the food and auto industries showing the biggest impact.
+Wholesale sales fell by 0.5 per cent to $61.4-billion, following a series of monthly increases.
+Statistics Canada says the value of wholesale sales fell in five of the seven subsectors it follows and in six provinces, with the biggest decline in Alberta and the biggest gain in Ontario.

-At 8:30 a.m.
-ET, the U.S. Chicago Fed National Activity Index for July is announced.
+The U.S. Chicago Fed National Activity Index for July was –0.01, a decline from the reading of +0.16 in June.

 Earnings include: BHP Billiton Ltd.